FabLabCEPT/Generating-Form/README.md

 There will be two types of assignments given out in this class.  **All are mandentory and due dates are strict to ensure proper credit is due.**

+#### Assignments

-###### Reading Assignments
+###### Weekly Assignments

-These will be a combination of short readings and small projects that *will require work outside of class*.
-They are formulated so that you will be able to accomplish them with the help of FabLab CEPT and other local resources.
+These will be a combination of short readings and small projects/activities that *will require work outside of class*.
+Readings will be reasonable in length, yet challenging in content.
 **Due one week from assigned date.**

 ###### Projects

 These are multi-week assignments that will culminate in either a final or mid-term.
 Students will have to self-pace for proper completion of the assignment.
 **Due-date notified at time of assignment.**

+#### Expectations

+As this class will revolve around theory and readings, **class participation is an absolute nessesity**.

 ## Schedule